drts01/notes/stackedit/Mentor/Overview.md

 ### Help Each Other Grow
 i.e.:
  - Answering questions from other members
- - Asking questions in public changelles
+ - Asking questions in public channels
  - Share projects
  - Encourage each other

 Notes:
  - If we are encouraging one another we are are not bulling, shaming, excluding, etc.
- - It is okay for use to embracess our differences and celebrate them.
+ - It is okay for use to embrace our differences and celebrate them.
 Sharing culture, heritage, experiances, ideas, etc is how we grow.

 ### Pay It Forward